agn00se/scattergories-backend/README.md

 # Scattergories Backend

 Scattergories Backend is a web application that provides the backend services for a Scattergories game.
 The application is built using Go and the Gin framework, and it includes functionalities for managing users, game rooms, and game configurations.
+PostgreSQL is used as the database for storing data, and WebSocket is used for real-time game communication.

 ## Project Structure